 | Default for |

+switch_organization sets the current campaign based on the user's role and available projects.
 Switches cascade.
 To traverse multiple campaigns/orgs, iterate with switch_* between calls.

 Role | Scope |